yonigibbs/yaet/README.md

 - [x] Handle arrow keys to move shapes left/right/down
 - [x] Handle arrow keys to rotate pieces
 - [x] Make lines disappear when one completed
+- [x] When using down arrow to drop piece, if it lands, don't immed start dropping down next piece quickly (possibly by adding animation on drop?)
+- [x] Increase speed as lines disappear
+- [x] Add animation for lines disappearing (fade out? flash?) and maybe also shapes landing?
 - [ ] Improve playability wrt long holds of buttons
-- [ ] When using down arrow to drop piece, if it lands, don't immed start dropping down next piece quickly (possibly by adding animation on drop?)
 - [ ] Add key binding for dropping current piece immediately (space bar?)
 - [ ] Unit tests for the Game module
 - [ ] Calculate when game over
 - [ ] When rotating pieces, if rotation means one of the blocks goes off edge, move piece back into board?
-- [ ] Increase speed as lines disappear
 - [ ] GitHub actions for automatically running unit tests?
 - [ ] Prettify the UI (add `elm-ui`?)
 - [ ] UI for different states (instructions, playing, paused, game ended, etc)
-- [ ] Add animation for lines disappearing (fade out? flash?) and maybe also shapes landing?
 - [ ] Show upcoming pieces
 - [ ] Add ability to pause game
 - [ ] Scores